kbabyyy13/kbabyyy13/README.md

 - Hi, welcome!
-- I specialize in in Full-Stack Development
+- I specialize in Full-Stack Development
 - I’m currently learning Ethical Hacking
 - I’m looking to collaborate on, honestly I have no idea yet.
 - How to reach me through my email: krystamcalister@outlook.com